brownplt/iticse-in-flow-2014/in-flow-assignments/politz/asgn-2.md

 1. Review grade

-An automated program will inspect the line-number marked tests in each review for accuracy against the student's test suite.
+  An automated program will inspect the line-number marked tests in each review or accuracy against the student's test suite.
 We can do this by having a stable of broken implementations, one for each “coverage” criteria, that detects if a student wrote a test for a particular case.

   This lets us automatically grade the quantititative part of the review, and give a score to the reviewer based on what proportion of the tests they identified as being present (and at the right line) or absent.

   We will not give any points for the qualitative (open-response) part of the review.

 2. Tests grade

   The same automated tools can be used to grade the test suite itself, giving credit for the number of noticed broken implementations, and also deducting points for incorrect test cases.

   If the student resubmitted a new test suite after review, that is graded by the automated tool as well, and their total test suite grade is a weighted sum of 70% initial submission, 30% final submission.

 3. Implementation grade

   We will do a simple automated grading that runs the students' implementation against a test suite of our design, and give credit based on how many tests it passes.

 The total grade will be 25% review grade, 40% tests grade, and 35%